mehtazoe/advtopicsproject24-25/README.md

   1. First, I created the slides for the Girls Who Code meeting on Thursday.
 They are linked here: https://docs.google.com/presentation/d/1dXHtq-W7reZOr6pp7jhrIKsbzVwXqElpZTTVLRfFokY/edit?usp=sharing
   2. I started contacting other nonprofit companies to see if they have any coding projects for XPerience interns to work on.
 You can see my progress here: https://docs.google.com/document/d/1wX3Pf4Jte9qmR5zTVuVBGEpJFFDAgHr_3TfVBUuv4js/edit?usp=sharing
+  3. I posted on the Xperience LinkedIn about the XPerience Fundraiser.